What is the Committee on the Rights of the Child?

 - Inquiries can only be presented against States parties to the OPIC who have not made a declaration withdrawing recognition of the Committee’s competence under article 13 of the OPIC, applicable with respect to the rights set forth in the UNCRC and/or OPAC and/or OPSC.
 Declarations and reservations to the OPIC can be checked here.

 - To initiate inquiry procedures for grave or systematic violations, the exhaustion of domestic remedies is not required, nor is the identification of the victims.
+To submit an inquiry see details of requirements here.

 - Where warranted, and with the consent of the State party, the inquiry may include a visit to the territory of the State party concerned.